1. Home

 • There are delays, sequential work packages or work assignments cannot be started, buffers are used up and deadlines may not be met.

-• Or the opposite happens; work packages or work assignments are already started because only “small things” seem to be missing.
-In practice, this can lead to additional expenses, e.g. for technical interfaces that are still changing and then lead to adjustments in developments that have already been started.
+• Alternatively, work packages or work assignments are already started because only ‘minor details’ appear to be missing.
+In practice, however, this can lead to additional expenses, for example in the case of technical interfaces that are still changing and then require adjustments to developments that have already been started.

 • In general, credibility suffers.
 From those who miscalculate and from those who pass on corresponding estimates.